iCliniq Logo

 How Common is HeV Infection?

-Does the HeV Infection Follow Any Specific Geographic Distribution?
+Does the Hev Infection Follow Any Specific Geographic Distribution?

 How Is the Virus Transmitted?

-How Does the Virus Spread From Animals to Humans?
+How Does the Virus Spread from Animals to Humans?

 Who Is More Prone to Getting the Hendra Virus?

-The primary reservoir of the virus remains the flying fox bats and the horse.
+The primary reservoir of the virus remains the flying fox bats and the horses.
 Hence, people closely associated with these animals for occupational or recreational purposes are at an increased risk of getting infected with the virus.

 Where Is the Virus Found in Abundance Inside the Human Body?